shiyueli530/CIND_820_Final_Project/README.md

  - Traffic Analysis.ipynb - python notebook for further regression modeling using alternative technique

  - Traffic Analysis.html - HTML format of the ipynb

+ - Regression Model Training on Predicting Traffic Volume.pptx - presentation of method and findings
 ```